vigna/epserde-rs/README.md

 This is not the case with [rkiv](https://crates.io/crates/rkyv/), which requires you to reimplement all methods on the deserialized type.

-- The structure you get by deserialization has exactly the same performance of the structure you serialized.
+- The structure you get by deserialization has exactly the same performance as the structure you serialized.
 This is not the case with [zerovec](https://crates.io/crates/zerovec).